Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Februari 2026 21.55.57 UTC
+- WIB: Senin, 16 Februari 2026 22.52.56 UTC
-- WITA: Senin, 16 Februari 2026 22.55.57 UTC
+- WITA: Senin, 16 Februari 2026 23.52.56 UTC
-- WIT: Senin, 16 Februari 2026 23.55.57 UTC
+- WIT: Selasa, 17 Februari 2026 00.52.56 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: nature
+Kategori: success